-In 2016, the Strong Children's Research Center (SCRC) will support the Summer Program for the 26th year.
+In 2017, the Strong Children's Research Center (SCRC) will support the Summer Program for the 27th year.
 This summer research training program is the ideal opportunity for outstanding medical, graduate and undergraduate students who plan to pursue a career in biomedical or clinical research.
-(Undergraduate students must have completed their junior year by May 2016).
-This program is created to develop fundamental skills in various research methodologies in a defined project, leading to an end-of-summer poster and, possibly, a scientific publication.
-The 2016 program runs from May 31, 2016 through August 4, 2016.
+(Undergraduate students must have completed their junior year by May 2017).
+This program is created to develop fundamental skills in various research methodologies in a defined project, leading to an end-of-summer poster presentation.
+The 2017 program runs from May 30, 2017 through August 3, 2017.

 The program provides trainees with extensive contact with research mentors, their staffs of investigators and supporting personnel who guide the research project and serve as role models and provide career direction.
 Faculty members are either from the Department of Pediatrics or partners who are engaged in research relevant to childhood diseases and developmental biology.

 Student trainees participate in research seminars where emphasis is placed on scientific material appropriate to their level of understanding.
 Seminars are informative sessions providing participants with an overview of the types of research, career options in research and discussions involving the individual career paths of successful investigators.